jonkhler/s2cnn/examples/mnist/README.md

 ```bash
 python3 run.py --network=deep
 ```
-This architecture served as baseline for the the Icosahedral CNN [1] (in the baseline run of [1] slightly different hyperparameters like the bandwidth, learning rate decay and batch size were used).
+This architecture served as baseline for the the Icosahedral CNN [[1]](https://arxiv.org/pdf/1902.04615.pdf) (in the baseline run of [[1]](https://arxiv.org/pdf/1902.04615.pdf) slightly different hyperparameters like the bandwidth, learning rate decay and batch size were used).
+It achieves an accuracy of ~99.2%.

 ## References